Skip to main content

 Compare different service tiersAn analytical customer who wants detailed comparisonsCan you help me understand the differences between your plans?Plan is selected|User requests trial|User needs more time to decide12Service comparison scenario

-This structure is required by Galtea to automatically generate the test cases for your scenarios as tests within the platform.
+This structure is required by Galtea to automatically generate the test cases for your behavior tests as tests within the platform.
 If this format is not provided, you can still manually create the test cases.

 For automatic processing, the file format must be CSV.

 The examples provided above are simplified demonstrations.
-In actual CSV files, scenarios can be much more detailed and the number of test cases (rows) can be significantly higher to provide comprehensive conversation testing coverage.
+In actual CSV files, behavior tests can be much more detailed and the number of test cases (rows) can be significantly higher to provide comprehensive conversation testing coverage.

 goal